 I wish I had read this book the very first day I assumed leadership at CBE International.
 Trained as a historical theologian, there was very little in seminary or graduate studies that prepared me for the spiritual, emotional, and psychological challenges of this work.
 What is worse, every weakness I had innately possessed or acquired through my upbringing and beyond added to the sinkholes I faced.
 Nearly at a breaking point, a board member suggested this book.
 It was exactly what I needed.

 In his book, Icons of Christ: A Biblical and Systematic Theology for Women’s Ordination, William Witt offers a comprehensive challenge to the theological basis for male-only leadership in Protestant and Catholic traditions.
 While each tradition differs in its theological support for male-only church leaders, Witt exposes the devaluations of women at the level of being (ontological), a failure fundamental to both camps.

 In Parable of the Brown Girl: The Sacred Lives of Girls of Color, ordained minister, speaker, and author, Khristi Lauren Adams shares the stories of girls of color to spotlight their dreams, struggles, and worlds.
-By centering the lives of Black girls, she raises the reader’s awareness of the forces that girls of color face, as well as the resilience of these girls and their communities.

 The first sentence of the introduction clearly and concisely lays out the issue When Others Shuddered hopes to address: “we have too few female heroes of the faith” (11).